-Big Fig is ideal for back and stomach sleepers.
-It provides a ton of support when you’re in these types of sleeping positions.
+As for who the bed is intended for (large people), Big Fig is still best suited for back and stomach sleepers.
+The mattress provides a ton of support when you’re in these types of sleeping positions.
 You’ll likely never sink so far down to where your spinal alignment is in any danger.
 Even heavier people will find the Big Fig mattress provides ample support under their hips, trunk, and lower back.

 Yes, this is what the Big Fig mattress is designed for.
 Simply put, if you’re a large person, the Big Fig mattress is one of the best options available.
 In fact, it made our Best Mattresses For Heavy People list.

 It’s a thick, durable mattress that is able to support even the heaviest people out there.
 It contains 1,600 individually wrapped coils (king size) made out of 15 gauge wire that not only extend the life of the bed, but also give it some bi-directional support (i.e. the coils compress, but also push back at the same time), which is crucial for large humans.

 Two factors that are particularly important for couples are edge support and motion transfer isolation.
 Let’s start with edge support.
 This is critical for partners who share a smaller size mattress, like a full or queen.
 Edge support comes into play when one partner rolls over in the middle of the night and starts to hog the center of the bed, leaving the other person with only a little bit of room near the edge.

 In this situation, it’s essential the edges of the bed don’t compress so much to where you feel like you’re going to slide right off.
 Well, I’m happy to report that Big Fig provides solid edge support.
 You always feel supported even near the edges and you never get that roll-off feeling, so a thumbs up for couples.